 The purpose of the group is to create a unique and compelling vision for the museum that will define the nature of the service for the community of Invercargill and solidify its role in the Southland region.

-Experienced South Island director Rex Williams was appointed Independent Chairman of the group last month.
+Experienced South Island director Rex Williams was appointed Independent Chairman of the group in August 2021.

 Independent Chair: Rex Williams